Tunavirus: History

 According to ICTV's 1996 report, the genus Tunalikevirus was first accepted under the name T1-like phages, assigned only to family Siphoviridae.
 The whole family was moved to order Caudovirales in 1998, and the genus was renamed to T1-like viruses in ICTV's 7th Report in 1999.
 In 2012, it was renamed again to Tunalikevirus.
-The genus was later renamed to Tunavirus and placed in the newly established family Drexlerviridae.
+The genus was renamed to Tunavirus in 2019 and placed in the newly established family Drexlerviridae.

+Applications

+Tunavirus T1 survives drying and remains infectious when airborne.
+As a result, it is used as a surrogate for airborne human viruses in the testing of air filtering and disinfection methods.
+It is also able to form aerosols.

+Tunavirus T1 also has a reputation of being able to contaminate a laboratory's entire collection of E. coli cultures in a matter of hours.
+George Streisinger and Sydney Brenner have humorously suggested intentionally contaminating letters with T1 to deter excessive requests of phage cultures.
+An alternative explanation is that some of the contamination was by a more loosely defined collection of "T1-like phages" which includes Lula/phi80.